 Level 1 (n bits of output)

-Level 2 (n bits of output) (s bits of seed)
+Level 2 (n bits of output) (k bits of key)

-A level 2 hash must take a seed as part of the input.
-In addition to level 1 capabilities a level 2 hash must be designed so that an attacker, given no knowledge of the seed or any output from the hash, cannot produce a c-way multicollision with a probability greater than 1 in 2min(s,n (c-1)).
+A level 2 hash must take a key as part of the input.
+In addition to level 1 capabilities a level 2 hash must be designed so that an attacker, given no knowledge of the key or any output from the hash, cannot produce a c-way multicollision with a probability greater than 1 in 2min(k,n (c-1)).

-Level 3 (n bits of output) (s bits of seed)
+Level 3 (n bits of output) (k bits of key)

-In addition to level 2 capabilities, a level 3 hash must be designed so that an attacker with limited access to compute hashes for arbitrary input, without knowing the seed, must not be able to recover the seed, or any derivative thereof that is useful for computing hashes, with probability 1 in 2p, using less computations than the equivalent of computing 2s-p hashes.
-Producing a collision with certainty must be no easier than recovering the seed.
-Generating a c-way multicollision with probability 1 in 2q must not be possible for q<min(s,n (c-1)).
+In addition to level 2 capabilities, a level 3 hash must be designed so that an attacker with access to compute hashes for arbitrary input, without knowing the key, must not be able to recover the key, or any derivative thereof that is useful for computing hashes, with probability 1 in 2p, using less computations than the equivalent of computing 2k-p hashes.
+Producing a collision with certainty must be no easier than recovering the key.
+Generating a c-way multicollision with probability 1 in 2q must not be possible for q<min(k,n (c-1)).
+It must not be possible for an attacker to generate a valid input/hash value pair, without obtaining the key, with probability greater than 1 in 2n.

 Level 4 (n bits of output)